Revisiting Automated Topic Model Evaluation with Large Language Models

-In this section, we show different language modeling prompts used in our experiments.
-The task descriptions are borrowed from \cite{hoyle2021automated} and mimic how crowd-workers were instructed for the ratings and intrusion task.
-LLM experiments were carried out with a temperature of 1.0, and top topic words where shuffled before being prompted.
-Both introduce additional variation within the results (similar to how some variation is introduced if different crowd-workers are asked to perform the same task).
+In this section, we show the used LLM prompts.
+The task descriptions are borrowed from \cite{hoyle2021automated} and mimic crowd-worker instructions.
+We use a temperature of 1 for LLMs, and the topic words are shuffled before being prompted.
+Both introduce additional variation within the results, similar to how some variation is introduced if different crowd-workers are asked to perform the same task.

-\paragraph{Intruder Detection Task.}
+\paragraph{Intruder detection task.}

-Analogous to the human experiment, we randomly sample (a) five word from the top 10 topic words and (b) an additional intruder word from a different topic (which does not occur in the top 50 words of the current topic.
+Analogous to the human experiment, we randomly sample (a) five word from the top 10 topic words and (b) an additional intruder word from a different topic which does not occur in the top 50 words of the current topic.
 We then shuffle these six words.
-We additionally prompt a dataset description (either the description for Wikipedia or New York Times dataset) which was also accessible to crowd-workers when the human experiment was performed.
 We show the final prompt with an example topic in \Cref{fig:prompt_intruder_detection}.
-In this figure, we show the task description for the NY times dataset, while introducing the ratings prompt, we display the task description for Wikipedia instead.

-As an additional experiment, we construct a minimal prompt without a dataset description.
-The prompt is shown in \Cref{fig:prompt_intruder_detection_minimal}, and results for this prompt are shown in \Cref{tab:correlation_LLM_humans_minimal_prompt}.
+We also construct a prompt without the dataset description (see \Cref{fig:prompt_intruder_detection_minimal} and results in \Cref{tab:correlation_LLM_humans_minimal_prompt}).

-\paragraph{Rating Task}
+\paragraph{Rating Task.}

-Again analogous to the human experiment, we retrieve the top 10 topic words and randomly shuffle them.
-We again include a task and dataset description which leads to the prompt shown in Figure \Cref{fig:prompt_rating_task}, this time with the dataset description for the Wikipedia dataset.
+Similar to the human experiment, we retrieve the top 10 topic words and shuffle them.
+We include a task and dataset description which leads to \Cref{fig:prompt_rating_task}.
 The minimal prompt without the dataset description is shown in \Cref{fig:prompt_rating_task_minimal}.